Probing confinement in a $\mathbb{Z}_2$ lattice gauge theory on a quantum computer

 In recent years, there is emerging an alternative computing paradigm, quantum simulation, which uses quantum rather than classical hardware to solve quantum many-body problems.
 Though in principle universal quantum computers can perform fully scalable quantum simulations, the current devices are still of limited size and coherence times \cite{Hauke2012,Alexeev2021}.
-This state of affairs makes LGTs particularly appealing target models for quantum simulation: Not only do they host extremely rich physics, the gauge symmetry also presents a new handle on hardware errors as a diagnostic tool and by stimulating the design of new error-mitigation schemes \cite{PRXQuantum,Lamm2020,Kasper2021,Nguyen2021}.
+This state of affairs makes LGTs particularly appealing target models for quantum simulation \cite{Banyuls2020,Alexeev2021}: Not only do they host extremely rich physics, the gauge symmetry also presents a new handle on hardware errors as a diagnostic tool and by stimulating the design of new error-mitigation schemes \cite{PRXQuantum,Lamm2020,Kasper2023,Nguyen2022}.

-Here, we experimentally probe confinement in a LGT with $\mathbb{Z}_2$ gauge symmetry (Fig.~\ref{fig:Overview}a) using up to 21 qubits in a superconducting quantum chip.
+Here, we experimentally probe geometric confinement in a LGT with $\mathbb{Z}_2$ gauge symmetry (Fig.~\ref{fig:Overview}a) using up to 21 qubits in a superconducting quantum chip.
 We realize the dynamics of the LGT using Trotterization to discretize time and compose the system Hamiltonian through elementary gates (Fig.~\ref{fig:Overview}b).
-The most challenging term, and the heart of our algorithm, is the interaction process between charged matter and gauge fields, which we synthesize as a gauge-invariant three-qubit gate using only 6 native two-qubit gates (Fig.~\ref{fig:Overview}c).
-This enables us to simulate the dynamics up to 25 Trotter steps, equivalent to a two-qubit gate depth of up to 202.
+The most challenging term, and the heart of our algorithm, is the interaction process between charged matter and gauge fields, which we synthesize as depicted in Fig.~\ref{fig:Overview}c.
+This three-qubit gate uses only 6 native two-qubit gates and (in absence of errors) is fully gauge-invariant.
+Efficient circuit synthesis renders single Trotter steps only 8 native two-qubit gates deep and enables us to simulate the dynamics up to 25 Trotter steps, equivalent to a two-qubit gate depth of up to 202.
 In a further experiment, we add the local generators associated with a $\mathrm{U}(1)$ LGT to the model Hamiltonian, permitting us to controllably tune the system from a local $\mathbb{Z}_2$ to a $\mathrm{U}(1)$ gauge symmetry.
 As we show, the modification of the underlying gauge symmetry can dramatically restrain the charge dynamics.